rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 ## Algolia hosted service #

-A free account of up to 10,000 requests per day is available from<br />
+A free account of up to 10,000 requests per day is available from
 <a target="_blank" href="https://www.algolia.com/">
 Algolia.com</a>.